TheAlphamerc/flutter_twitter_clone/README.md

 ## Contributing

-If you wish to contribute a change to any of the existing feature or add new in this repo, please review our [contribution guide](https://github.com/TheAlphamerc/flutter_twitter_clone/blob/master/CONTRIBUTING.md), and send a [pull request](https://github.com/TheAlphamerc/flutter_twitter_clone/pulls).
+If you wish to contribute your change to any of the existing feature or add new feature in this repo, please review our [contribution guide](https://github.com/TheAlphamerc/flutter_twitter_clone/blob/master/CONTRIBUTING.md), and send a [pull request](https://github.com/TheAlphamerc/flutter_twitter_clone/pulls).
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.